geitanksha/WECEGlasses/README.md

 # WECEGlasses

 Smart glasses by UIUC's Women in ECE
+hi!